rick-liyue-huang/Angular-MomentApp/README.md

 ### Notice

 In order to get data from 'api/' folder, I put the whole project 'Angular-MomentApp' folder in the 'Applications/MAMP/htdocs/', and open in address of 'localhost/Angular-MomentApp/#/today'.
+By the way, We also can add the plugin of "no referer image" to explore the pictures in chrome browsers.